Augmented reality in teaching: key challenges and how to overcome them

 Will Shüler is senior lecturer in drama and theatre studies at Royal Holloway, University of London.

-If you found this interesting and want advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the THE Campus newsletter.
+If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.

 Standfirst

-Will Shüler identifies three challenges of integrating augmented reality (AR) into the classroom and shares advice on how university tutors might navigate them
+Will Shüler identifies three challenges of integrating augmented reality into the classroom and shares advice on how university tutors might navigate them

 comment